Tomatotech90/docker-update/README.md

 ## Notes

 - Swarm services are updated in-place (no deletion or downtime).
-- Standalone container updates are not destructive if rollback is used.
+- Standalone container updates are non-destructive if a rollback is used.
 - Docker Compose containers are detected but not updated directly — use `docker-compose pull && up -d` manually.

 ---